Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 testability, adaptability, maintainability, compatibility, configurability, installability, scalability and more._

-he system should be designed with built-in testing capabilities to facilitate unit testing, integration testing, and system testing.
+The system should be designed with built-in testing capabilities to facilitate unit testing, integration testing, and system testing.
 The system architecture should allow for easy adaptation to future changes in requirements or technologies.
 Code should be well-documented and structured to facilitate maintenance by future developers.
 The system should allow administrators to configure settings such as user permissions and system preferences easily.